 We can take care of this in one simple operation by switching out the floats for ones scavenged from CBX'es.
 They've got the same geometry but have an adjustable tang so that we can set them to perfection.
 The difficulty now shifts to acquiring CBX floats, which are growing harder to come by.

-The cost of the basic service is 475.00 plus return shipping in new secure packaging.
+The cost of the service is 625.00 plus return shipping in new secure packaging.

 If we need to replace the original floats with adjustable ones to deal with float heights being way off, the cost is 20 dollars per float.